Kwaw Ansah: Love Brewed in the African Pot

 Ansah founded his film production company, Film Africa Limited, in 1977, and began work on the project that would become Love Brewed in the African Pot (1980).
 It was an immediate popular success throughout English-speaking Africa, beating all previous attendance records for a film by an African director, while at the same time earning critical acclaim and respect.
 The film earned awards worldwide, including the prestigious Omarou Ganda Prize, for "most remarkable direction and production in line with African realities" at the seventh Pan-African Film Festival (FESPACO), the first to be awarded a film from an Anglophone country; the UNESCO Film Award in France, and the Jury's Special Silver Peacock Award, "For a Genuine and Talented Attempt to Find a National and Cultural Identity" at the 8th International Film Festival of India.

 Heritage Africa

-Despite all the awards and the success, it would be nearly ten years before Ansah could complete his next major film project, the ambitious Heritage Africa (1989).
-Ansah faced the enormous challenges that are the bane of filmmakers in Africa.
-Making the film was one long struggle to find the money and corral the necessary resources.
+It would be nearly ten years before Ansah could complete his next major film project, the ambitious Heritage Africa (1989).
+Ansah struggled to find the money and corral the necessary resources.
 As was the case with Love Brewed, he had his hand in nearly all aspects of the film's production—even writing the theme music for the two films, along with directing, writing, and producing.
-However, it was the logistical challenges that were most overwhelming.
-It was an exhausting, even debilitating process.
 He emerged from the experience with his health seriously compromised, but with an impressive, widely acclaimed film.
 Heritage Africa won the grand prize at FESPACO in 1989 (again, the first from an Anglophone country), the Organization of African Unity's Best Film Award, Outstanding Film Award at the 1989 London Film Festival, and numerous others.